michael8rown/nixos/README.md

 # Edit variables in setup.sh (see Variables section below) and then run it ...
 nano setup.sh
 ./setup.sh
-# Move configuration.nix, flake.nix, and home.nix into place, e.g.,
+# Move all contents of this folder into place, e.g.,
-mv laptop/*.nix ../.
+mv * /etc/nixos/.
 # Return to the previous directory
 cd ../
 # Remove nixos channel
 nix-channel --remove nixos
 nix-channel --update
 # Install system from the flake
-nixos-install --flake .#yourhostname
+nixos-install --flake .#system
-# Be sure to change yourhostname above to whatever you set as VAR_HOSTNAME in setup.sh
 ```

 ### Variables